myphysicslab/myphysicslab/src/docs/doc_start.md

 + The [myPhysicsLab website](http://www.myphysicslab.com) shows the simulations running and contains explanations of the math behind them.

-+ Documentation for each class and interface is available on this page.
++ Documentation for each class and interface is available from this page:
     + Open the drop-down menu at upper left to navigate among the Types menu.
     + Type in the "Search" bar above to find a specific class or method
     + Click a link to one of the representative classes listed below.